Port of Salalah: Development timeline

+Other events

+In 2009, a container ship Maersk Alabama Captained by Richard Phillips hat had departed from the Port of Salalah was hijacked by Somalian pirates.The incident was made into a movie Captain Phillips a highly acclaimed movie which won several awards.

+During the 2026 Iran war, the port's fuel tanks were heavily attacked by drones on 11 March, and a container crane was damaged on 29 March, temporarily suspending the port.

 Operator

 The port has been managed by APM Terminals, the Danish terminal operating company, since 1998.
 The operating company, Salalah Port Services Company (S.A.O.G.), is listed on the Muscat Securities Market.

 Terminals

 The port operates both a container terminal and a general cargo terminal, and serves the local and regional community.

 The port was formerly known as Raysut Harbour or Mina' Raysut or Port Raysut.
 It can accommodate large vessels up to 16m draft.
 It is the main Container Transhipment Terminal of the region.